bluzelle/swarmDB/README.md

 ```
 -DBOOST_ROOT:PATHNAME=~/myboost/1_67_0/
 ```
-The project root directly can be directly imported into CLion.
+The project root can be directly imported into CLion.

 ### CLI

-Here are the steps to build the daemon and unit test application from the command line:
+Here are the steps to build the Daemon and unit test application from the command line:
 ```
 mkdir build
 cd build